IEEE citation style

 - MATLAB.
 Natick, MA: The MathWorks, Inc., 2002 [DVD-ROM].

-The IEEE style guide recommends the first model below for standards.
+The IEEE Editorial Style Manual recommends the first model below for standards.
 The guide also shows alternate examples that are visible in IEEE-published documents.

 Model for a standard